-Here are a few tips to protect your home from you pet rabbit.
+Here are a few tips on how to protect your home from your pet rabbit.
 It’ll keep you sane and your rabbit out of trouble.

-PLANTS: Houseplants are often viewed as a salad bar by curious rabbits.
-However, may common houseplants are toxic when ingested and can expose bunnies to pesticides and fertilizers.
+- Plants – Houseplants are often viewed as a salad bar by curious rabbits.
+However, many common houseplants are toxic when ingested and can expose bunnies to pesticides and fertilizers.
 Ideally, all houseplants should be kept out of reach, Meet your rabbit’s salad requirements by providing plenty of hay an fresh greens.